About the Program

 LEARN MORE

-Sung in Spanish with English supertitles
+Sung in Hungarian with English supertitles

 Recommended for students in middle school and older